Littorally

 filtered via Prisma, Gothic

 I am an unabashed AD&D 1e enthusiast, but I certainly appreciate this game isn’t for everyone.
-For me 1e is as beautifuly complex and powerful as a formula 1 race car.
-Like a like a race car it needs a number of specialized tools and training to operate.
+For me 1e is as beautifuly complex and powerful, like a formula 1 race car.
+Like a like a race car it needs specialized tools and training to operate.

 As a player one of the key tools is the classic character sheet, which was originally designed to capture as much detail any player could need for play without referring to the core books.
 In all my plays over these past few years I immediately returned to this familiar tool.
 However, this sheet requires a sharp pencil, a good eraser, and keen eyesight; all of which fail me in one way or another from time to time.